Overview: You should learn VGA first!

 TMDS

 Video data travels on the Transition Minimised Differential Signalling (TMDS) physical layer in HDMI, same as DVI.
 TMDS signalling standard encodes 8 bits of each colour (RGB) into 10 bits.
 The information is then transmitted at 10x the speed of the pixel clock.
-This format is called 8b/10b
+This format is called 8b/10b.

 Control data

-ports of blue encoder.
+C0 and C1 are control bits.
+We map HSYNC and VSYNC signals to the C0 and C1 ports of blue encoder.
 We set other control bits in green and red encoder 0.

 Why we only map the control signals to blue encoder?